bougou/sail/README.md

 `sail` is an operation framework based on Ansible. `sail` follows the principles of ***Infrastructure as Code (IaC)***,  ***Operation as Code (OaC)***，and ***Everything as Code***.
 So it is a tool for ***DevOps***.

+> `sail` is especially suitable for the privatization delivery of software products.

 Although `sail` strongly utilizes `Ansible`, `sail` does not write the ansible tasks/roles for you.
 It's still your responsibility to develop ansible roles and tasks.

 ## Product and Target and Package